adobe/alloy-samples/media-collection/STANDALONE.md

 ## Send a Media Collection Event

 In order send a Media Collection event a Media session ID is required.
-The Media session ID is retrieved by using the `createMediaSession` command and ir will be used in all the events send to the Edge.
+The Media session ID is retrieved by using the `createMediaSession` command and it will be used in all the events send to the Edge.

 ### Sending Media Events for an automatic Media Session